 So why does Aloe vera turn pink?

 This has been the question that has plagued us for quite some time.
 We have cut into fresh Aloe leaves and watched portions turn pink right before our eyes.
 We have also seen pink Aloe turn translucent again, right before our eyes.
 Swirling the Aloe as it is turning clear seems to quicken the process.
-But reproducing color changes in Aloe, is a difficult, if not an impossible, feat.
+But reproducing color changes in Aloe, is difficult, and nearly an impossible, feat.
+However we did capture on video aloe returning from red back to white again:

 Most people experienced with raw Aloe say the color change is related to a rapid change in temperature.
 However, this too is something we have been unable to duplicate, even by subjecting fresh filleted leaves to rapid chilling.